 Robin is crooning to a Mae West-like Jenny Wren when he is shot with an arrow.
 A court is convened; the judge, an owl, keeps singing the title.
 A variety of birds are brought to the witness...
 See full summary »

-Mickey, Donald and Goofy are a fire department.
-As you might expect, their attempts at fighting a boardinghouse fire are not particularly effective.
+Mickey, Donald and Goofy are fire fighters.
+As you might expect, their attempts at fighting a boarding house fire are not particularly effective.
 They hear Clarabelle singing in the bathtub and rescue her, tub and all, against her will (she won't believe there's a fire).
 Written by

 Jon Reeves <firstname.lastname@example.org>